jmbejara/blank_project/README.md

 # About this project

 In our project, we endeavor to replicate and extend the empirical analysis presented in the study by He, Kelly, and Manela, specifically focusing on the factors and test assets associated with Credit Default Swap (CDS) markets.
-Our replication primarily involves reconstructing the CDS_01 to CDS_20 columns as delineated in "He_Kelly_Manela_Factors_And_Test_Assets_monthly".
-This replication is grounded in the theoretical framework established by Palhares, Diogo, particularly his insights on cash-flow maturity and its influence on risk premia within CDS markets.
+Our replication primarily involves reconstructing the CDS_01 to CDS_20 columns as delineated in "He_Kelly_Manela_Factors_And_Test_Assets_monthly.csv" [available in the P15_DANK/data/manual].
+In order to construct the "CDS" the authors used the theoretical framework established by Palhares, Diogo, particularly his insights on cash-flow maturity and its influence on risk premia within CDS markets.

+To correctly replicate the desired output we used the formula delineated on page 10 of He, Kelly, and Manela work, based on Palhares framework:

+$$
+CDS^{ret}_t = \frac{CDS_t}{250}+ \Delta CDS_t \times RD_t.
+$$

+Where RD_t is a follows:

+$$
+RD_t = \frac{1}{4} \sum_{j=1}^{4M} e^{-\lambda j/4} - e^{-\left(\lambda + j\delta\right)/4},
+$$

-Central to our methodology is the application of a specific formula delineated on page 10 of Palhares' work, which provides a nuanced approach to assessing CDS risk premia in relation to cash-flow maturity.
+which provides a nuanced approach to assessing CDS risk premia in relation to cash-flow maturity.
 Our empirical analysis utilizes the dataset sourced from Markit-Credit Default Swap, encompassing a time span from January 1, 2001, to January 31, 2024.
 This dataset allows for a thorough examination of the CDS market over a significant period, offering insights into its evolution and the dynamics of risk premia within it.

-Furthermore, we integrate data from the Federal Reserve Economic Data (FRED) database.
-This integration involves the extraction of rate data ranging from 3 to 6 months, for the same time period as the Markit-Credit Default Swap data (January 2001 to January 2024).
+Furthermore, we integrate data from the Federal Reserve Economic Data (FRED) database and the Federal Reserve (FED).
+This integration involves the extraction of rate data ranging from 3 to 6 months from the FRED, with the interest rates from 12 to 120 months from the FED from (31 January 2001 to 31 January 2024).
+Finally, we combine the datasets from the Markit-Credit Default Swap with the merged rates data.
 The inclusion of this rate data from FRED is instrumental in providing a more rounded and comprehensive understanding of the financial environment in which these CDS markets operate.

 # Quick Start
 To quickest way to run code in this repo is to use the following steps.
 First, note that you must have TexLive installed on your computer and available in your path.